9 Nudist Resort Rules of Etiquette

 The advent of cell phones with megapixel cameras has made protecting privacy at nudist gatherings slightly more difficult; Hawkins says that anyone who strolls into a group clutching a cell phone will probably be called to the side.
 “At Cypress Cove, we have a red dot policy.
 If someone brings a phone, we ask them to put a red dot over the camera lens.
 No one’s complained about it yet.”

-3. YOU NEED TO BRING A TOWEL WITH YOU EVERYWHERE.
+3. AT A NUDIST RESORT, YOU NEED TO BRING A TOWEL WITH YOU EVERYWHERE.

 While no one is casting aspersions on anyone’s personal hygiene, most nudist gatherings mandate that guests carry a bath or beach towel with them at all times and use it as a barrier when sitting down.
 “It’s for sanitary purposes,” Hawkins says.